johndk/berkeley-ml-capstone/README.md

            Before pushback             Before pushback              After pushback
 ```

 Processing first makes each source easier to use.
 Cleaning then checks the quality and consistency of the data.
 The cleaned sources are merged into a single flight-level dataset.
 Feature engineering creates additional values from the existing dates, times, routes, congestion measures, and weather conditions.
-The resulting data is then separated into the three model datasets according to what information is allowed at each prediction time.
+The resulting data is then separated into the three base model datasets according to what information is allowed at each prediction time.
+A fourth projection is added if stretch Model 2C is implemented.

 ### Matching Records by Time